iban-borras/informational-singularity-hypothesis/README.md

 1. **β ≈ 0 confirms white noise**: The PRNG (Mersenne Twister, seed=42) generates exactly what is expected — a completely flat spectrum with no correlations

-2. **β = -0.813 is REAL structure**: The blue spectrum in Variant B is **not an artifact** — it is a genuine signature of the HSI collapse process
+2. **β = -0.813 is REAL structure**: The blue spectrum in Variant B is **not an artifact** — it is a genuine signature of the ISH collapse process

 3. **The Hilbert mesh is information**: The "grid" pattern visible in B represents organized information, while A is pure noise

 4. **Physical interpretation**: The stratified collapse (eliminating "10" and "01" pairs) generates **anti-correlations** — each bit tends to be the opposite of its neighbor, producing the characteristic blue spectrum

-This comparison provides **empirical evidence** that the HSI collapse mechanism produces measurable, distinguishable structure that cannot arise from random processes.
+This comparison provides **empirical evidence** that the ISH collapse mechanism produces measurable, distinguishable structure that cannot arise from random processes.

 ---

-**Epistemological Note:** True randomness is philosophically problematic — if HSI is correct, even quantum randomness might have underlying structure.
+**Epistemological Note:** True randomness is philosophically problematic — if ISH is correct, even quantum randomness might have underlying structure.
 The comparison is therefore **relative** (different patterns) rather than **absolute** (structure vs. no-structure).

 ### ❌ Eliminated Variants (v33)